David Tomb, Co-Founder

 Howard Flax, Co-Founder

 Howard is passionate about Jeepney’s mission that merges art and environmentalism.
-In addition to David’s art, Howard and his wife Patty have filled their home with original artworks, including some by their teenage daughters, budding artists in their own right.
+In addition to David’s art, Howard and his wife Patty have filled their home with original artworks, including some by their daughters, accomplished artists in their own right.
 Weekends are spent with family, friends, and in the garden with a sharp pair of pruners.
 A life-long runner who prefers single-track trails that meander into the wild, he is energized by nature.
 And like the rest of us, Howard hopes to leave behind a legacy greater than him, which is what Jeepney is all about.

 Ian Austin, Ph.D., Science Advisor